Professional Standards Division

 The Sheriff’s Office acknowledges its responsibility to provide a system of complaint and disciplinary procedures, which not only will subject Sheriff’s personnel to corrective action when they conduct themselves improperly, but also will protect them from unwarranted criticism when they discharge their duties properly.

 All employees of the Department are required to accept required inquires or complaints from the public at any hour of the day.
 Minor complaints may be referred to the employee’s supervisor, however, major complaints will be referred to the on-duty watch commander or bureau commander.
-If a citizen wishes to make a formal written complaint, a complaint form will be provided either in person or by mail, or you may download a copy here.
+If a citizen wishes to make a formal written complaint, a complaint form will be provided either in person or by mail, or you may download a copy of the complaint form here.
+Click here to download a Spanish version of the complaint form.

 You may then complete the form at your convenience and either mail it in or bring it with you to the Sheriff’s Office.
 The completed complaint form should be returned to the Custodian of Records who will coordinate the investigation and be the citizen’s liaison with the Department during the investigation.
 Upon completion of the investigation, the Bureau Commander of the employee will notify the citizen in writing of the results thereof.
 The citizen may contact the Custodian to discuss the complaint at any time within the parameters of California Penal Code Section 832.7 which requires that Sheriff’s Office personnel records and citizen complaint information be kept confidential except by court order.